MicrosoftDocs/powerbi-docs/articles/powerbi-service-google-analytics-connector.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="12/01/2016"
+   ms.date="01/23/2017"
    ms.author="davidi"/>

-# Third-party service: Google Analytics connector for Power BI Desktop
+# Google Analytics connector for Power BI Desktop

 >**Note:** The Google Analytics content pack and the connector in Power BI Desktop rely on the Google Analytics Core Reporting API.
 As such, features and availability may vary over time.